hariszaf/gsoc2020/test_hard.md

 rounded_polytope = rounded_polytope$poly
 ```

-### We keen all the variables needed in order to move from the rounded polytope back to the initial as well as from the low back to full dimension.
+#### We keep all the variables needed in order to move from the rounded polytope back to the initial as well as from the low back to full dimension.

 ```r
 A_init = rounded_polytope[1]